yoyijourney/yoyijourney/README.md

 # This is yoyijourney 🏡

-+ 🏆 Hopefully it's a good start
++ 🏆 hope this is a good start

 <!---
 yoyijourney/yoyijourney is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.